The ISM Board of Trustees has adopted the following policies and processes for resolving complaints and disputes.

 California Education Code (EC) § 47605(d)(4)) states the following:

-Economically disadvantaged (determined by eligibility for any free or reduced price meal program)
+Income Eligible (economically disadvantaged determined by eligibility for any free or reduced-price meal program)

 Neglected or delinquent